 3. Business Impact: Connect regulations with policies, impacted business processes and related resources - Internal control procedures are related to internal policies, and by integrating regulatory changes with the internal policies they impact, it is immediately clear what areas of the business are impacted and what action needs to be taken.
 Workflow tasks can automatically be triggered to the right people in the right business areas and risk assessments, which are also linked to internal policies, will provide prioritization of which changes are most important and what operational controls need to be updated to remain in compliance.Organizations can no longer maintain a set of internal policies for each regulation, but rather, they need to maintain a consolidated set of internal policies that can be linked to the multiple regulations that they satisfy.
 Organizations that are not able to quickly determine which business areas are impacted by regulatory compliance changes, and connect those responsible for activities within a business process for implementing change, will continue to be burdened with compliance costs and will suffer higher risk of non-compliance as a result.

 Success in compliance risk management begins with designing workflows that connect the relationships between compliance policies and the business processes, resources and regulatory standards.
-These relationships then need to be used to generate and track tasks when regulatory changes take place.Watch this 30 minute video to see a solution for a risk based regulatory compliance approach for banks and credit unions with a case study on the consumer protection agency bureau mortgage disclosure rule change.
+These relationships then need to be used to generate and track tasks when regulatory changes take place.Watch this 30 minute webinar to see a solution for a risk based regulatory compliance approach for banks and credit unions with a case study on the consumer protection agency bureau mortgage disclosure rule change.